 The NICE K12 Conference program committee seeks proposals from thought leaders in education, government, industry, students, and nonprofits exploring the themes of cybersecurity career awareness, infusing cybersecurity across the education portfolio, highlighting innovative cybersecurity educational approaches, designing cybersecurity academic and career pathways, and promoting cybersecurity awareness.

-The 2017 NICE K12 Cybersecurity Education Conference is seeking timely and thought-provoking K-12 cybersecurity focused presentations that will challenge and inform cybersecurity workforce, training and educational leaders from academia, business, and government.
-Proposals are encouraged to highlight effective collaborations, bold experiments and innovations, metrics of success, and other potentially game-changing methods in K-12 cybersecurity education that support the NICE strategic goals.
+The 2018 NICE K12 Cybersecurity Education Conference is seeking timely and thought-provoking K12 cybersecurity focused presentations that will challenge and inform educational leaders from across the stakeholder community.
+This year we are building upon last year's excellent student involvement and are calling for student presenters in each of the tracks.
+Proposals are encouraged to highlight effective collaborations, bold experiments and innovations, metrics of success, and other potentially game-changing methods in K12 cybersecurity education.

 1. Increasing Cybersecurity Career Awareness